Albertoov92/MySQL/DML.md

 DELETE FROM world
   WHERE continent = 'EUROPE';
 ```
-No exemplo, eliminamos todas as tuplas que conteñan o valor de continente igual  a EUROPE
+No exemplo, eliminamos todas as tuplas que conteñan o valor de continente igual  a EUROPE.